sveltejs/svelte/site/content/tutorial/13-advanced-styling/03-inline-styles/text.md

 Great, now you can style the paragraph using variables that can change based on your input and you don't have to make a class for every possible value.

-There is a way to make this look nicer though, and that is to use the style directive.
+This can get unwieldly if you have to spread the style directive over multiple lines for readability, and missing any of the semicolons will make it invalid.
+Svelte provides a nicer way to write inline styles and that is to use the style directive like this:

 ```html
 <p